What Is Homebridge - And Why You Need It

 Apple has to own some of the blame for this by originally requiring specific licensed hardware components to manage secure communications.
 While the objective was laudable the impact on device makers, who often need to keep costs and development time low, was too much to encourage broad adoption.
-Apple recognized and rectified this roadblock with iOS11, allowing for a firmware based solution instead, and since then adoption has definitely increased.
-Even so, getting that device to do the thing you want can still be a challenge.
+Apple recognized and rectified this roadblock with iOS11, allowing for a firmware-based solution instead, and since then adoption has definitely increased.
+The new Matter standard is also helping to broaden device compatibility, but even so, getting that device to do the thing you want can still be a challenge.

 For those wanting to leverage the benefits of HomeKit but may be struggling to find compatible devices to perform certain tasks, HomeBridge offers some hope.